jh22d/Beijing-AirWatch/README.md

-# Beijing AirWatch
-## Predictive Modeling of PM 2.5 Levels for Improved Air Quality Management
+# Predictive Modeling of PM 2.5 Levels for Improved Air Quality Management